razorpay/blade/packages/blade/src/components/Card/_decisions/decisions.md

 </Card>
 ```

+**Pros:**
+- Gives us total control of how we want to structure the Card
+No footguns as such

+**Cons:**
+- Prop based API seems a bit too restrictive
+- Hard to extend later on for future usecases, imagine if we want to add Avatar we need to add `prefixAvatar` prop for it
+- Passing props to counter needs another prop `counterIntent`

+---

 **API 7: Final API**

 After discussing about the various pros & cons, footguns & advantages of the APIs we proposed a hybrid approach:

-**Pros:**
-- Gives us control over which props to expose in components like `Card.Header.Icon`
-- Breaking change resistent, The API is open for extension, if we want we can expose `Card.Header.Avatar` without introducing a breaking change
-- Retains all the advantages of the previous hybrid approach.
-- No runtime hacks to ensure the order of components unlike in the compound component approach
-- We can constrain the titlePrefix, titleSuffix to only accept `Card.Header.{component}`

-**Cons:**
-- Treeshaking will be a minor issue, if we have 10 `Card.Header.{component}`s then all 10 will be included in the bundle even if users don't use them

 ```jsx
 <Card>